IN THIS ARTICLE

 Where is this Equation Applied in Real Life?

-In instances where the binary response is expected/implied, Logistic regression equation is commonly used.
+In instances where the binary response is expected/implied, a Logistic regression equation is commonly used.
 While it has found the best use case in the field of medicine, the applications are far-reaching.

 - Determining the probability of having a heart attack – Medical researchers use data to understand the relationship between the predictor variables to estimate if an individual will have a heart attack or not.
 The results of the model tell the researchers exactly how changes in exercise and weight (predictor variables) affect the probability that a given individual has a heart attack.
 A fitted logistic regression model is used here.
 This offers us a clear picture of the significance of data science in the medical profession and the application of the equation.